 Everyone loves a green lawn.
-But finding ways to keep that way with a truly "green" approach can be challenging.
+But finding ways to keep it that way with a truly "green" approach can be challenging.

 As any homeowner or renter with a lawn knows, there are dozens if not hundreds of lawn care and landscape products on the market.
 These range from low-end, sometimes questionable products to highly-priced name brand items, all purporting to help your lawn or landscaping look its best.